 Become an Amateur Chef

 Instead of going to a restaurant, whip up a fancy meal with a little help.
 Cooking classes can be a great opportunity to make a new dish and have some alcohol-free fun with a group of friends or that special someone.
 Sur La Table, a specialty store selling culinary tools, offers everything from mediterranean cooking classes to winter inspired dishes.
 There are classes for the food aficionado, beginners and everyone in between.
-Go all out with an in-home chef class specializing in homemade pasta and dishes inspired by bacon.

 Take a journey through the city to see where your artistic eye will lead you.From the well-known, like the National Portrait Gallery, to “hidden” gems, there are a plethora of galleries to visit in the District.